A topic from the subject of Inorganic Chemistry in Chemistry.

 Introduction:

 Chelates are organic molecules that can bind to metal ions to form stable complexes.
 These complexes have a variety of applications, including in medicine, industry, and agriculture.
-In this experiment, we will demonstrate the formation of a chelate complex between the metal ion copper(II) and the ligand ethylenediamine.
+This experiment demonstrates the formation of a chelate complex between the copper(II) ion and the ligand ethylenediamine.
+We will observe the color change upon complex formation and the effect of adding ammonia.

 Materials: